-slice_disable_prof_flag equal to 1 specifies that prediction refinement with optical flow is disabled for affine coding blocks in the current slice. slice_disable_prof_flag equal to 0 specifies that prediction refinement with optical flow is enabled for affine coding blocks in the current slice.
+slice_disable_prof_flag equal to 1 specifies that prediction refinement with optical flow is disabled for affine coding blocks in the current slice. slice_disable_prof_flag equal to 0 specifies that prediction refinement with optical flow may or may not be enabled for affine coding blocks in the current slice.
 When not present, the value of slice_disable_prof_flag is inferred to 0.